 A small selection of posts I have enjoyed in the last few days and I hope you will head over to enjoy.

-Thanks for dropping in today and I hope you will head over to enjoy the posts in full.. thanks Sally.
+Thanks for dropping in today and I hope that you will head over to enjoy these posts in full.. thanks Sally.